dan-roder/lo-cal/README.md

 ## IMPORTANT NOTE

-The most important thing to note about the Angular application is **Line 6 of ./frontend/src/app/utils/constants.ts**.
+The most important line of code is **Line 6 of ./frontend/src/app/utils/constants.ts**.
 This line contains this code:
 ```javascript
 public siteId : number = 2;
 ```